sourcebroker/deployer-extended-database/README.rst

               ]
           ])

-6) Add "db_databases" var for all other servers.
-For example for live server it can be:
+6) Add "db_databases" var for all other hosts.
+For example for live host it can be:
    ::

-      server('live', 'my-server.example.com')
+      host('live')
+          ->hostname('my-server.example.com')
           ->user('deploy')
           ->set('deploy_path', '/var/www/myapplication/')
           ->set('db_databases', [